Bachelor of Science in Business Administration (BSBA) Degree

 The last 30 of 36 consecutive semester hours for a degree must be earned following admission to the College of Business.
-A minimum of one-half of the required business hours and one-half of the required concentration hours must be completed at UNO.
+A minimum of nine (9) of the twenty-four (24) required business hours and one-half of the required concentration hours must be completed at UNO.

 No more than 12 semester hours may be taken in any one department outside the College of Business.
 Students who have completed a declared minor from a department outside of Business Administration can apply more than 12 hours.

 Students completing an additional major in French, German or Spanish may apply all foreign language credit toward a BSBA degree.
 Otherwise, no more than 16 semester hours in any one foreign language may be applied toward a degree.
 More than one foreign language is allowed.

 A maximum of eight semester hours in music laboratory courses such as band, chorus or orchestra may be applied toward the degree.